developer-zebra/developer-zebra-site/src/mdna/index.md

    video_type: youtube
    button_text: About AppMgr
  - image-location: left
-   title: MultiBarcode - Read Specific Barcodes with DataWedge
+   title: Read Only Specific Barcodes from MultiBarcode Form, Ignore All Others
-   subtitle: Coming soon in DataWedge
+   subtitle: Coming to DataWedge in early 2021
    description: An upcoming version of Zebra DataWedge will allow capture of specific barcodes from a document or label based on a predefined pattern or barcode criteria.
-Only barcodes matching the pattern are scanned; all others are ignored.
+Only barcodes matching the specified pattern or criteria are scanned; all others are ignored.
    url: /datawedge/
    video: 5Kr8h-Cke6k
    video_type: youtube